-Other enclaves of Slovenes included the St. Clair Ave. area (from E 30th to E 79th Sts.) and the Collinwood neighborhood.
-Later, many of Slovenian descent moved out to Euclid, Ohio.
+Other enclaves of Slovenes included the St. Clair Avenue area (from East 30th Street to East 79th Street.) and the Collinwood neighborhood.
+Later, many of Slovenian descent moved to Euclid, Ohio.

-As downtown Cleveland grew, this community moved east, first to the area around E. 55th and Euclid and in the 1930s to Cleveland's Chinatown (now Asiatown), centered around Rockwell E. 24th St.
+As downtown Cleveland grew, this community moved east, first to the area around East 55th Street and Euclid Avenue and in the 1930s to Cleveland's Chinatown (now Asiatown), around Rockwell and East 24th Street.

-The 1970s and 1980s brought an influx of younger Chinese immigrants, drawn to Cleveland's universities and jobs in engineering and technology.
+The 1970s and 1980s brought an influx of younger Chinese immigrants, who were drawn to Cleveland's universities and jobs in engineering and technology.

 The Czechs are one of the largest and oldest of Cleveland's ethnic groups.
 These immigrants, made up of Bohemians, Moravians, and Silesians, began arriving in the late 19th century.
-Early Czechs settled in a section of the waterfront we today call the Flats.
+Early Czechs settled in a section of the waterfront today called the Flats.

-Later arrivals moved further out from the city where they could have a plot of land to grow vegetables, settling around Broadway and Fleet Aves. and near W. 41st St. and Clark Ave.
+Later arrivals moved further out from the city where they could have a plot of land to grow vegetables, settling around Broadway and Fleet Avenue and near West 41st Street and Clark Avenue.

 Cleveland's first Ukrainian immigrants began arriving in the area in the mid-1870s, settling primarily in the Tremont neighborhood.
 Later waves of immigrants came to Cleveland between World War I and World War II and after the collapse of the Soviet Union.
 More recent immigrants have created a Ukrainian enclave in Parma, just south of Cleveland.

 In the early 20th century, Cleveland had the largest Hungarian population outside of Hungary.
 Beginning in 1870, scores of Hungarians immigrated to Northeast Ohio to work in the foundries and machine shops sprouting up in the area.
-Many Hungarian neighborhoods formed, the two largest of which were around E79th St. and Woodland and along Buckeye Road.
+Many Hungarian neighborhoods formed, the two largest of which were around East 79th Street and Woodland Avenue and along Buckeye Road.

-The events following WWII and the 1956 Hungarian Revolution brought additional waves of immigrants.
+The events following World War II and the 1956 Hungarian Revolution brought additional waves of immigrants.

-Today, Cleveland's Hungarian culture is visible at the Hungarian garden in the Cleveland Cultural Gardens (pictured at left), at the Hungarian Heritage Museum, and at restaurants like Balaton's on Shaker Square (originally on Buckeye Road).
+Today, Cleveland's Hungarian culture is visible at the Hungarian garden in the Cleveland Cultural Gardens, at the Hungarian Heritage Museum, and at restaurants like Balaton's on Shaker Square (originally on Buckeye Road).

 The African-American Community

-Cleveland's black heritage is almost as old as the city itself.
-The first settler of African-American descent, George Peake, arrived here in 1809, just five years after Moses Cleaveland.
-Since then Cleveland's African-American residents have played an important part in the city's development, including Carl Stokes (pictured at left), the city's first black mayor.
+Cleveland's Black heritage is almost as old as the city itself.
+The first African-American settler, George Peake, arrived in Cleveland in 1809, just 13 years after Moses Cleaveland founded the city in 1796.
+Since then Cleveland's African-American residents have played an important part in the city's development.
+They include Carl Stokes, the city's first African-American mayor.

-Cleveland's black citizens arrived in two major waves, coming mostly from the American South.
-The first wave came around 1890 to 1915 and settled primarily along Central Avenue, between downtown and E 40th St. Later, between 1940 and 1960, the second wave of Black citizens arrived, part of the Great Migration.
+Cleveland's Black citizens arrived in two major waves, coming mostly from the American South.
+The first wave came from 1890 to 1915 and settled primarily along Central Avenue, between downtown and East 40th Street.
+Later, between 1940 and 1960, the second wave of African-Americans arrived, part of the Great Migration.

-Cleveland's small number of Korean immigrants began arriving in NE Ohio at the end of the Korean Conflict in 1953.
+Cleveland's small number of Korean immigrants began arriving in Northeast Ohio at the end of the Korean War in 1953.
 A larger number of Koreans arrived gradually during the 1970s and 1980s.
 These new arrivals were primarily students, physicians, and engineers.

 Since Cleveland's Korean immigrants arrived gradually, they settled all over the city, rather than in one central neighborhood.
-Korean culture is visible in the six Korean-American churches in the city, including St. Andrew Kim Korean Catholic Church (pictured at left) in Tremont.
-There are also a few Korean restaurants in town, such as the Korea House on Superior and E. 37th St., and via the Korean-American Association of Greater Cleveland.
+Korean culture is visible in the six Korean-American churches in the city, including St. Andrew Kim Korean Catholic Church in Tremont.

 Croatia is a southern Slavic region of Europe, a tumultuous region, especially in the 20th century.
-According to the 1990 census, Cleveland had the fourth largest Croatian community in the US.
-These immigrants began arriving in the 1860s, settling with the Slovenes around St. Clair Ave., from E 9th to E 79th Streets.
-Most of the early Croatian immigrants were unskilled workers, who found jobs in the steel mills and machine shops.
+At the time of the 1990 census, Cleveland had the fourth largest Croatian community in the U.S. These immigrants began arriving in the 1860s, settling with the Slovenes around St. Clair Avenue, from East Ninth to East 79th streets.
+Most of the early Croatian immigrants were unskilled workers who found jobs in the steel mills and machine shops.

-A later wave of mostly young, highly educated professional Croatians arrived after WWII, fleeing the communist rule of Yugoslavia.
+A later wave of mostly young, highly educated professional Croatians arrived after World War II, fleeing the communist rule of Yugoslavia.

-Today, Croatian culture is visible at the newly built Croatian National Home in Eastlake and churches, such as St. Nicholas, on Superior Ave.
+Today, Croatian culture is visible at the newly built Croatian National Home in Eastlake and churches, such as St. Nicholas, on Superior Avenue.

-Cleveland's Greek community is a relatively small, but very close-knit one.
-Immigrants from Greece began arriving in Cleveland in the 1880s, settling around Bolivar and Ontario Aves., in the area we call "Gateway" today.
+Cleveland's Greek community is a relatively small but very close-knit one.
+Immigrants from Greece began arriving in Cleveland in the 1880s, settling around Bolivar and Ontario avenues in the area called Gateway.

-Late arrivals, those in the early 20th century, settled in Tremont and founded the Church of the Annunciation (pictured at left), which still thrives today.
+Later arrivals in the early 20th century settled in Tremont and founded the Church of the Annunciation, which still thrives today.

-Many Greek immigrants became small business owners, opening coffeeshops, confectionaries, restaurants, and small groceries.
-A large percentage of these types of establishments are still owned by those of Greek descent.
+Many Greek immigrants became small business owners, opening coffee shops, confectionaries, restaurants, and small groceries.
+A large number of these establishments are still owned by those of Greek descent.

 As with other Eastern European ethnic groups, the first wave of Lithuanian immigrants arrived in Northeast Ohio in the late 19th century, drawn by jobs in the manufacturing sector.
-These early arrivals settled around St. Clair Ave., from Rockwell to E 71th St. Their parish, St. George's Lithuanian Church at E 67th St. and Superior, was founded in 1895 and continues to thrive today.
+These early arrivals settled around St. Clair Avenue, from Rockwell to East 71st Street.
+Their parish, St. George's Lithuanian Church at East 67th Street and Superior Avenue, was founded in 1895 and is still very much alive.

-A second wave of Lithuanian refugees arrived in Cleveland at the end of WWII as the Soviet Union annexed their homeland.
-These arrivals created a community around E 185th St.
+The second wave of Lithuanian refugees arrived in Cleveland at the end of World War II as the Soviet Union annexed their homeland.
+These arrivals created a community around East 185th St

 Today, Lithuanian culture can be found at the annual E. 185th Street Festival and in the Lithuanian collection at Kent State University.

 Puerto Ricans make up the majority, about 85 percent, of Cleveland's Hispanic community.
-This group began arriving in the North Coast around 1945 to 1965, recruited to work in the area's factories and greenhouses.
-Early arrivals settled on Cleveland's east side, around Hough, Lexington, and Superior Aves.
+This group began arriving on the North Coast from 1945 and that migration continued until 1965; they were recruited to work in the area's factories and greenhouses.
+Early arrivals settled on Cleveland's east side, around Hough, Lexington, and Superior avenues.

-In the late 1950s, however, Cleveland's Puerto Rican community moved to the near west city, around W. 5th to W. 65th, between Detroit Rd. and Clark Ave.
+In the late 1950s, Cleveland's Puerto Rican community moved to the near west city, around West Fifth to West 65th streets, between Detroit Road and Clark Avenue.
 A large number of those of Puerto Rican descent still call this area home.

 Today, Cleveland's Puerto Rican culture can be found in the many Hispanic food stores on the near west side and the Puerto Rican festival, held each August.

-Cleveland's 2000+ Vietnamese residents began arriving in Northeast Ohio after the fall of Saigon on April 30, 1975, the event that marked the reunification of Vietnam and the end of democratic South Vietnam.
-Most of these immigrants settled in the Detroit/Shoreway neighborhood, along Madison, Franklin, and Detroit Avenues.
+Cleveland's more than 2,000 Vietnamese residents began arriving in Northeast Ohio after the fall of Saigon on April 30, 1975, the event that marked the reunification of Vietnam and the end of democratic South Vietnam.
+Most of these immigrants settled in the Detroit/Shoreway neighborhood, along with Madison, Franklin, and Detroit avenues.

-Today, Cleveland's Vietnamese heritage can be seen at St. Stephen's Church on W. 54th St., at the annual Tet celebration in February, and in the many Vietnamese restaurants in the city, including #1 Pho (pictured at left).
+Today, Cleveland's Vietnamese heritage can be seen at St. Stephen's Church on West 54th Street, at the annual Tet celebration in February, and in the many Vietnamese restaurants in the city, including #1 Pho.

-Immigrants from the Middle East began arriving in Cleveland as early as 1895, most escaping the turmoil in the region that led up to WWI.
-Most of the early Arab settlers came from great Syria (a country that included today's Lebanon) and, unlike much of the Arab world, were Christians.
-These immigrants settled around Bolivar Avenue in downtown Cleveland and in Tremont..
+Immigrants from the Middle East began arriving in Cleveland as early as 1895, most escaping the turmoil in the region that led up to World War I. Most of the early Arab settlers came from Greater Syria (a country that included today's Lebanon) and, unlike much of the Arab world, were Christians.
+These immigrants settled around Bolivar Avenue in downtown Cleveland and in Tremont.

-A second wave of Arab immigrants arrived in Cleveland after the founding of Israel in 1948, mostly displaced Palestinians.
+The second wave of Arab immigrants arrived in Cleveland after the founding of Israel in 1948, and these immigrants were mostly displaced Palestinians.

-Today, the city's Arab heritage can be seen in the markets around the West Side Market and in the churches, especially St. Maron's on Carnegie and St. George Antiochian Orthodox Chruch in Tremont.
+Today, the city's Arab heritage can be seen in the markets around the West Side Market and in the churches, especially St. Maron's on Carnegie and St. George Antiochian Orthodox Church in Tremont.